knpuniversity/symfony4/sfcasts/encore/entry-refactoring.md

 # Entry Refactoring

-Coming soon...

-This point, my goal is to get rid of all the rest of the stuff that we have in our `public/` director, like the CSS and JavaScript files.
-So let's look at this `admin_article_form.js`.
-Uh, this is actually used in our admin section.
-So if you go to, let's go to `/admin/article`.
-If you need to log in and log in as `admin1@spacebar.com` Password, he `engage`.
+Here's our mission: to get rid of *all* the JavaScript and CSS stuff from our `public/` directory.
+Our next target is `admin_article_form.js`.
+This probably won't come as a *huge* shock, but this is used in the admin section.
+Go to `/admin/article`.
+If you need to log in, use `admin1@spacebar.com`, password `engage`.
+Then click to edit any of the articles.

-Hm.

-And then click to edit any of the pages.
-So we have a little bit of JavaScript that handles things like dropzone, um, and some other functionality.
-So if you can only look at,

-yeah,

-so if you look at this template, it lives in `templates/article_admin/edit.html.twig` and scroll down.
-Okay.
-So we have, here's our traditional `<link>` tag for `admin_article_form.js`.
-We're also including some other JavaScript files which will handle the second, but this is very similar to what we just did.
-We want to do is take our `admin_article_form.js` first and just move it into our `assets/js` Directory.
-This is going to be yet another entry file.
-So next in `webpack.config.js` I'll copy the `addEntry()` and we're going to have one called `admin_article_form`.
-What's points at that `admin_article_form.js` file.
-And finally inside the `edit.html.twig`, we'll change this to use our `{{ encore_entry_script_tags() }}` or that same `admin_article_form` fit because we just updated our `webpack.config.js` file move over, rerun
+This page JavaScript to handle the Dropzone upload and a few other things.
+Open the template: `templates/article_admin/edit.html.twig` and scroll down.
+Ok: we have a traditional `<script>` tag for `admin_article_form.js` as well as two external JavaScript files that we'll handle in a minute.

+## The Repeatable Process of Refactoring to an Entry

+This is *super* similar to what we just did.
+First, move `admin_article_form.js` into `assets/js`.
+This will be our *third* entry.
+So, in `webpack.config.js` copy `addEntry()`, call this one `admin_article_form` and point it to `admin_article_form.js`.
+Finally, inside `edit.html.twig`, change this to use `{{ encore_entry_script_tags('admin_article_form') }}`.

+Now, stop and restart Encore:

 ```terminal
 yarn watch
 ```

-and perfect splits everything up.

-Okay.

-But not surprisingly when we refresh, we get a JavaScript error are very familiar.
+Perfect!
+3 entries and a lot of good code splitting.
+But we shouldn't be *too* surprised that when we refresh, we get our *favorite* JavaScript error:
-$ is not defined because the first thing we do in that file is we've talked to jquery.
-So this is easy.
-Now we're just updating our files to use a new way of doing things `import $ from 'jquery'` and we are good to go.

-Nice.

-So in addition to things out of our `public/`
+> $ is not defined

+Let's implement phase 2 of refactoring.
+In `admin_article_form.js`, `import $ from 'jquery'` and... we're good to go!

+## Refactoring the External script Tags

+In addition to moving things out of `public/`, I *also* want to remove all of these external script tags.
+Actually, there's nothing wrong with including external scripts - and you can *definitely* argue that including some things - like jQuery - could be good for performance.
+If you *do* want to keep a few script tags for external stuff, check out Webpack's "externals" feature to make it work nicely.

-directory, I also want to get rid of all of these `<script>` tags in.
-The reason is the script tags.
-There's nothing wrong with including external scripts, but the script tags are creating global variables.
-So the new way of doing JavaScript is you never want to have undefined variable.
-So if we're going to use a dollar sign variable, we need to import dollar sign, but check it out.
-We're just referencing drop them.
-Where did that come from?
-Well the answer is it's a global variable created by this drop some JavaScript file and there's also one in here for sortable as well down near the Bob.
-I do not want to do that anymore.
-I don't want to rely on global variables.
-So we are going to go and to kill both of those script tags and it's not a, we're going to install them via yarn.
-So find your terminal, go to your open tab and run
+The reason I don't like them is that, in the *new* way of writing JavaScript, you never want undefined variables.
+If we need a `$` variable, we need to import `$`!
+But check it out: we're referencing `Dropzone`.
+Where the heck does that come from?
+Answer: it's a global variable created by this Dropzone script tag!
+The same is true for `Sortable` further down.
+I *don't* want to rely on global variables anymore.

+Trash both of these script tags.
+Then, find your terminal, go to your open tab and run:

 ```terminal
 yarn add dropzone sortablejs --dev
 ```

-I've already looked up for those exact package names to make sure that those are correct, that finishes.
-And then we can go over into our `admin_article_form.js`.
-And these will truly be undefined now.
-So if we refresh, we'll get good.
-Excellent. error
+I already looked up those exact package names to make sure they're right.
+Next, inside `admin_article_form.js`, these variables will truly be undefined now.
+Try it: refresh.
+A most *excellent* error!

 > Dropzone is undefined

-So we'll `import Dropzone from 'dropzone'` and we'll `import Sortable from 'sortablejs'`
+It sure is!
+Fix that with `import Dropzone from 'dropzone'` and also `import Sortable from 'sortablejs'`.

+*Now* it works.

+## Importing the CSS

-and now it works.
-But there's one other thing that you may have noticed in our edit template.
-We also have the CDN link to the, to the um, the CSS file.
-We also don't need that anymore.
-Get rid of that.
-And instead in `admin_article_form.js`, we can just import the CSS from dropzone directly.
-So I'm a hold `command` or `control` here to click in the dropzone, which takes us over here and use a little trick
+But there's *one* more thing hiding in our edit template: we have a CDN link to the Dropzone CSS!
+We don't need that either.
+Instead, in `admin_article_form.js`, we can import the CSS from the dropzone package directly.
+Hold command or control and click to open dropzone.
+I'll double-click the `dropzone` directory to take us there.

-to kind of look at this.
-I'm going to double click drops on here.
-That'll take us to that spot.
-And I can see inside this there is a `dropzone.css` file.
-So that's actually the path that we want to include.
-I'm going to require, and we can actually do it here, we can say `import 'dropzone/dist/dropzone.css'` So most of the time we're lazy and we just actually say the module name, but it's totally illegal to say the module names / a specific file name and that will import it.
-Now, as soon as we do that, if you go back over to Encore, you can see that for the `admin_article_form`.
-See, wow, that list is getting really long, but inside of here it's actually rendering some CSS files now.
-So we'll flip back over, go to edit age and en suite and just say `{{ encore_entry_link_tags('admin_article_form') }}`.

-Okay.

-All right, so let me move over, refresh and God, I can see the styling here is coming from drop zone.
-If free quick Jopson and actually still working just fine.
-This a JavaScript has also included on another page.
-It is actually the the new form page.
-If we go back to `/admin/article` and you click create, we still have some problems inside of here, so I'll close up `node_modules/`, go back into `templates/article_admin/new.html.twig`.
-There is js `admin_article_form`.
-We're just gonna replace that with our `<script>` tag over here.
-And then we'll do the same thing for the `<link>` tag.
-So an `{{ encore_entry_link_tags('admin_article_form') }}` over a refresh, and it's still totally going to be broken because we are still young.
-This is kind of from autocomplete that jquery that men, so that's because this thing still has a couple of external libraries, uh, that we need to take care of next.
-So we've sort of half fixed this new template, but half haven't fixed it yet.
-So let's do that next.
+Inside `dist`... there it is: `dropzone.css`. *That's* the path we want to import.
+How?
+With `import 'dropzone/dist/dropzone.css'`.

+Most of the time, we're lazy and we say `import` then the package name.
+But it's totally legal to import the package name */* a specific file path.

+As *soon* as we do that, go check out the Encore watch tab.
+Wow!
+The code splitting is getting crazy!
+Hiding inside there is *one* CSS file:
+`vendors~admin_article_form.css`.

+Flip back to the edit template and add
+`{{ encore_entry_link_tags('admin_article_form') }}`.

+Try it!
+Find your browser and refresh!
+Ok, it looks like the Dropzone CSS is still working.
+I think we're good!

+## Including script & link on the New Page

+This *same* JavaScript & CSS code is needed on one other page.
+Go back to `/admin/article` and click create.
+Oof, we still have some problems here.
+I'll close up `node_modules/` and open `templates/article_admin/new.html.twig`.

+Ah, cool.
+Replace the `admin_article_form.js` script with our helper Twig function.

+Under stylesheets, the new page doesn't use Dropzone, so it didn't have that same link tag here.
+Add `{{ encore_entry_link_tags('admin_article_form') }}` anyways so that this page has *all* the JS and CSS it needs.

+But this *does* highlight one... let's say... "not ideal" thing.
+Some of the JavaScript on the edit page - like the Dropzone & Sortable stuff - isn't needed here... but it's part of `admin_article_form.js` anyways.
+And actually, the reverse is true!
+That autocomplete stuff?
+That's needed on the "new" page, but not the edit page.
+At the end of the tutorial, we'll talk about async imports, which is one really nice way to help avoid packaging code all the time that is only needed *some* of the time.

+Anyways, if we refresh now... the page is still *totally* broken!
+Apparently this "autocomplete" library we're importing is trying to reference jQuery.
+Let's fix that next... which will involve a... sort of "magical" feature of Webpack and Encore.